Shadowcake59/ChatVerse/replit.md

-# ChatApp - Real-time Chat Application
+# Replit Configuration

 ## Overview

-This is a modern real-time chat application built with a full-stack TypeScript architecture.
-The application features multiple chat rooms, real-time messaging via WebSockets, user authentication through Replit Auth, and a responsive UI built with React and shadcn/ui components.
+This is a modern chat application built with a full-stack TypeScript architecture.
+The application features real-time messaging using WebSockets, user authentication with Passport.js, and a responsive React frontend built with shadcn/ui components and Tailwind CSS.

 ## User Preferences